wstaylor27/Workout-Tracker-App/README.md

 ## Testing:

 I used the terminal in VS Code to test my code.
 I also used console.log for callbacks to view what was being passed.

-## Lessons Learned:

-I learned that building routes is very benefical to accessing data.
-I noticed typing my code rather than copying and pasting has accelerated my learning path.

 ## Additional Info: